klausbrunner/sunce/docs/architecture.md

 - Unix timestamps: integer values interpreted as seconds since epoch
 - Keyword `now`: current system time

+All step values must be strictly positive.
+When combining `now` with `--step`, only a single location may be supplied so the iterator remains bounded per location.

 The parser uses manual string processing without external CLI frameworks.
 All parsing produces lazy iterators.

 ## Streaming Architecture